Gaussian Belief Space Path Planning for Minimum Sensing Navigation: Numerical Experiments

 In this experiment, Algorithm~\ref{algo:2} is tested with $\alpha = 0.0,\ 0.3,$ and $0.7$ in a two-dimensional configuration space containing multiple obstacles shown in Fig.~\ref{fig:2D_mult}.
 The paths shown in Fig.~\ref{fig:2D_mult} are generated by sampling 20,000 nodes.
 Sampled covariance ellipses are shown in black and the propagation between samples are shown in blue.

 As shown in Fig.~\ref{fig:2D_mult}~(a), the algorithm yields a path with the shortest Euclidean length when $\alpha = 0$.
 If the weight is increased to $\alpha=0.7$, the algorithm finds a long path depicted in Fig.~\ref{fig:2D_mult}~(c).
 When $\alpha = 0.3$, the path illustrated in Fig.~\ref{fig:2D_mult}~(b) is obtained.
 Numerical experiment shows that the optimal paths are homotopic to Fig.~\ref{fig:2D_mult}~(a), (b), and (c) when $\alpha \leq 0.3$, $0.3 < \alpha \leq 0.5$, and $0.5 < \alpha$, respectively.
 In the sequel, red, purple, and blue colors are used to refer to the paths that are homotopic to the paths shown in Fig.~\ref{fig:2D_mult}~(a), (b), and (c).
 Fig.~\ref{fig:cost}~(a) and (b) display the travel and information costs as functions of $\alpha \in \{0.1, \dots, 1 \}$ for the environment shown in Fig.~\ref{fig:2D_mult}.
 Fig.~\ref{fig:cost}~(b) shows a decreasing trend of the information cost as a function of $\alpha$.
 It is not monotonically decreasing (even within the same homotopy class) because of probabilistic nature of RRT*; for each $\alpha$, the generated path itself is a random variable.

+From these simulation results, it is evident that more clearance around the path tends to imply less perception cost.
+However, perception cost reduction cannot be achieved merely by adopting the maximum clearance planners (e.g., \cite{sakcak2021complete} and the references therein).
+This is because these planners only account for the minimum clearance incurred along the path, whereas the perception cost is a function of the clearance of all way-points along the path.